Ade-1609/Ade_first_project/ReadProject.md

 Null: Renovation = 0 impact on selling price.
 Alternate: Renovation has an impact on selling price.
 ## Methodology
-The use of bar plots, line plot and geographical plot will be used to prove of disprove the null hypothesis.
+The use of bar plots, line plot and geographical plot will be used to prove or disprove the null hypothesis.
+Robustness checks including other rooms to see if result holds.

 ## Summary
 Our finding shows, we have to reject our null hypothesis which says renovation would have no impact on selling price and accept the alternate hypothesis.